mosb23/Qash.API/README.md

 Used in:

-- Register verification
+- Phone verification
 - Forgot password
 - Change password

-In production, replace with SMS provider.
+> In production, OTP should be sent through Firebase / Twilio / SMS provider.

 ---